SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 mvn package -DskipTests
 ```

-To calculate the security rating for an open-source project,
+To calculate a security rating for an open source project,
 the command-line tool needs a URL to its source code management system (SCM).
-Currently, the tool works best with projects what stay on GitHub.
+Currently, the tool works best with projects that stay on GitHub.

 ### Calculating the security rating by providing a URL to the source code